box/viewer.js/README.md

 * `.crocodoc-page`: background should be transparent, unless you want the background to also appear as a border (based on the padding size) - use `.crocodoc-page-inner` for changing the background of pages

-## Plugins
+### Plugins

 Plugins are reusable components that can hook into viewer.js instances to add functionality.
+Plugins are initialized when a viewer instance is created and have their own configuration options.

 [//]: # (TODO: expand this section)